Kapilikaya Rock Tomb

-The Kapilikaya Rock Tomb is located in Kırkdilim, 27 km north of Çorum, Turkey, on a rocky, steep and rough land formed by rift valleys cracked by river, on the north- west corner of a rock which extends to the north.
+The Kapilikaya Rock Tomb is located between Laçin and Kırkdilim, 27 km north of Çorum, Turkey, on a rocky, steep and rough land formed by rift valleys cracked by river, on the north- west corner of a rock which extends to the north.
+A steep trail ascends the left side of a rocky outcropping, culminating in stairs before a tomb.
+Access to its inner chamber is through a small square opening halfway up.

 It is a rock tomb of the Hellenistic period, dating back to the 2nd century B.C.
 The inscription "IKEZIOS" stands on the door of the tomb.
 The tomb is in a cube shape.